8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 ![npm](https://img.shields.io/badge/Built-Passing-orange.svg) ![npm](https://img.shields.io/badge/Bootloader-Opencore-blue) ![npm](https://img.shields.io/badge/Support%20Mac%20OS-13.0-yellow) ![npm](https://img.shields.io/badge/Built%20by-Kevin%20T-green)

-This repository contains my personal EFI configuration for my custom build.
+This repository contains my EFI configuration for my custom build.

-This is a multiboot system, with each OS (`Mac OS Ventura 13.2.1`, `Windows 11`, `Ubuntu 22 LTS`) running on its own storage.
+This is a multiboot system, with each OS (`Mac OS Ventura 13.2.1`, `Windows 11`, `Ubuntu 22 LTS`) running fron its own storage device.

-[Opencore 0.9.0](https://github.com/acidanthera/OpenCorePkg) is the bootloader used.
-Although Opencore easily boots all the OSes, I tend to only boot MAC OS through it.
-I prefer to boot Windows and Ubuntu through the BIOS for better performance.
+[Opencore 0.9.0](https://github.com/acidanthera/OpenCorePkg) is the most recent version deployed.
+Although it could easily all the OSes, I tend to only boot MAC OS from it to avoid any drop in performances.

 The guide is based on [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and my personal experience.

-I would recommend upgrading your BIOS if it is not on the latest version [FROM THE OFFICIAL SUPPORT PAGE](http://www.huananzhi.com/html/1/184/185/551.html)
+I would recommend upgrading the BIOS if it is not on the more recent version [FROM THE OFFICIAL SUPPORT PAGE](http://www.huananzhi.com/html/1/184/185/551.html)

-Some informations (Serial Number, MLB, ROM...) have been naturally changed.
+Some informations (Serial Number, MLB, ROM...) have been obfuscated.
 Update your `Config.plist` accordingly.

 <p align="center"> <img width="750" height="650" src="images/main.jpg"> </p>
 <p align="center"> <img src="images/about.png"> </p>